eric-fern/ImageReader/readme.md

 - Our Console App Wrapper passes the image to the Form service, makes sure we received only image data, hides our API key, and load limits our service.
 - Images to be proceessed are stored in a queue.
 It will be a queue of URLs (URLs point to Azure blob storage).

+- Can easily add a macros visual calculator similar to CalAI, the AI might also hold your macros in context for future ingredients labels you're scanning.
+- The reason is, you might have hit your target fat, sugar, carbs or protein intake for the day, and you want to notify the user and store the data.
 ```mermaid

 sequenceDiagram
 participant User
 participant Frontend as Frontend (Blazor WASM)